aerospike/aerospike-client-nodejs/docs/query.md

 <a name="QueryAggregate"></a>
 ###QueryAggregate

-Aggregation executes a Map-Reduce job on all the records returned by a given query.
+Query Aggregation executes a Map-Reduce job on all the records returned by a given query.
 The Map-Reduce job is in written in LUA using UDF.
 The UDF used by the aggregation job must be registered prior to using the given UDF in aggregation.
 To do an aggregation on data by a  query, the `Query` object has to be instantiated.